skyloupe/qwikpirate/README.md

 [4.0] Unit tests
 ================

-QwickPirate uses Google Mock and Google Test for its unit test framework.
+QwikPirate uses Google Mock and Google Test for the unit test framework.

 To build the unit tests define the CMake variable BUILD_UNIT_TESTS: